The Story is More than Selling Flowers

 Building a Prominent Family of Dedicated Workers

 The farm’s journey began with familiar faces—locals whose families had deep connections to the land.
-Some were descendants of those who worked alongside the family’s great-grandparents; others had long contributed to the community through social aid.
-These bonds of trust and shared history laid the foundation for their venture farm fresh.
+Some were descendants of those who worked alongside the family’s great-grandparents; others had long contributed to the community through social programs.
+These bonds of trust and shared history laid the foundation for their farm fresh venture.

 Floriculture in southern Ecuador began 27 years ago, sparked by a deep desire to keep families together.
 For years, Ecuador suffered from a lack of viable employment.
 The Velez Malo household watched as families were torn apart, forced to seek formal jobs far from home.
 In 2000, according to data “datos del INEC pag.
 38, 2005” more than 560,000 people emigrated from Ecuador—a heartbreaking record wave of emigration.
 This represented 4% of the entire Ecuadorian population.